 Because of the uncertainties inherent in the Company's liabilities, there are many assumptions and estimation techniques described below which individually could have a material impact on the amount of liabilities and the related reinsurance assets.
 Actual experience will often vary from these assumptions, and any consequential adjustments to amounts previously reported will be reflected in the results of the year in which they are identified.
-The provision for claims outstanding is based upon actuarial and other studies of the ultimate cost of liabilities including exposure based and statistical estimation techniques.
+The gross provision for claims is derived through extensive analysis by an in-house reserving team.
+Whilst the directors consider that the gross provision for claims is fairly stated on the basis of the information currently available to them, there is inherent uncertainty in relation to the ultimate liability.
+Therefore estimation techniques based upon actuarial and other studies of the ultimate cost of liabilities including exposure based and statistical estimation techniques are employed to assist in determining the ultimate liability.

-Significant delays occur in the notification and settlement of certain claims, and a substantial measure of experience and judgment is involved in making the assumptions for assessing outstanding liabilities, the ultimate cost of which cannot be known with certainty at the balance sheet date.
-The gross provision for claims outstanding and related reinsurance recoveries is estimated on the basis of information currently available.
+This uncertainty is generated by delays which occur in the notification and settlement of certain classes of business where it might take some time for the claim to crystallise.
+Where delays are experienced in the notification and settlement of certain claims, a substantial measure of experience and judgment is involved in making the assumptions for assessing outstanding liabilities.
+Accordingly the ultimate cost of such claims cannot be known with certainty at the balance sheet date.
+The gross provision for claims is estimated on the basis of information currently available.